 - Retained to counsel and represent attorneys even before a professional liability suit has commenced, to assist in the management of risk and exposure in cases where malpractice allegations may ultimately ensue.

-As a member of the firm’s employment and labor practice group, Mr. Marston has represented employers in a variety of suits, ranging from racial, gender and age discrimination, sexual harassment, and other types of wrongful termination.
+As a member of the firm’s employment and labor practice group, Hall has represented employers in a variety of suits, ranging from racial, gender and age discrimination, sexual harassment, and other types of wrongful termination.

 - Represented on appeal a major Los Angeles law firm in defending a wrongful termination suit arising from an alleged affair between the daughter of the firm’s managing partner and the dismissed employee; summary judgment for the firm and the partner was affirmed on review.

 - Represented the District Attorney of Los Angeles, and several subordinates, in a suit brought by a deputy who alleged sexual harassment and gender discrimination resulting in a failure to promote.
-The Court of Appeal affirmed summary judgment in favor of Mr. Marston’s clients.
+The Court of Appeal affirmed summary judgment in favor of Hall’s clients.

 - Represents a major hair care, hair color and cosmetics manufacturer in employment matters.

-Over his career, Mr. Marston has handled several different types of commercial disputes:
+Over his career, Hall has handled several different types of commercial disputes: